okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 To retain the headers:

-1. Click the wrench icon from the toolbar in the upper-right corner of the page.
+1. Click the gear icon from the toolbar in the upper-right corner of the page.
 1. Select **Settings**.
-1. In the **HEADERS** column, enable **Retain headers when clicking on links**.
+1. In the **Headers** section, enable **Retain headers when clicking on links**.

 ## Next steps